buzztroll/dcm_python_agent_documentation/agent_install_syntax.rst

   You can see an example of an Non-interactive installation :ref:`here.<agent_noninteractive_install>`

   .. note:: In most cases it is not necessary to specify the **-c** parameter as the python agent can detect the cloud.

+  .. note:: By default the agent is configured to not be started at system boot.
+If you wish to have the agent configured to be started at system boot then specify the **-B** or **--on-boot** option.

   .. warning:: The default value for the web socket URL is **wss://dcm.enstratius.com/agentManager** which is the Dell Cloud Manager SaaS provisioning server.
 This needs to be changed for On-Premise environments.